Get an annual AARP membership for only $9. Offer ends 12/11.

 4. be able to live safely in the community with help from PACE

 If you have Medicaid, there is no monthly premium for the long-term care portion of the benefit.
-If you have Medicare, you’ll pay a monthly premium to cover the long-term care benefit and a premium for Medicare Part D drugs.
-There is no deductible or copay for drugs, services, or care provided by your PACE team.
-For more information, go to Medicare’s PACE page.
+If you have Medicare, you'll pay a monthly premium to cover the long-term care benefit and a premium for Medicare Part D drugs.
+There is no deductible or copay for drugs, services, or PACE-provided care.
+For more information, go to Medicare's PACE page.

 State and Local Services